MicrosoftDocs/learn/learn-pr/aspnetcore/introduction-to-aspnet-core/includes/2-what-is-aspnet-core.md

 ### Full stack web development

-ASP.NET Core is a full stack web framework that seamlessly integrates frontend and backend development needs within a single consistent framework:
+ASP.NET Core is a full stack web framework that seamlessly integrates front-end and back-end development needs within a single consistent framework:

-- For frontend development, ASP.NET Core includes Blazor, a component-based web UI framework based on C# that supports both server-side rendering and client-side rendering via WebAssembly.
+- For front-end development, ASP.NET Core includes Blazor, a component-based web UI framework based on C# that supports both server-side rendering and client-side rendering via WebAssembly.
-- Alternatively, ASP.NET Core can be integrated with JavaScript frontend frameworks like Angular, React, and Vue.
+- Alternatively, ASP.NET Core can be integrated with JavaScript front-end frameworks like Angular, React, and Vue.

 ### API development